3 reasons to think twice before injecting AI into your branding

 — Edsger W. Dijkstra

-We took the word intelligence, that for centuries people argued over the meaning of, and incorporated it into a term intended to define a scientific discipline.
-The consequence is that we created an expression which in itself is also indefinable.
-The resulting wide-ranging views of what AI now means (unfortunately, “Skynet” for many) routinely derail valuable discussions or debates.
-Technical conversations about the relevance of some form of machine learning approach to a particular challenge can be instantly marginalized by interjections along the lines of “What is intelligence?”
-“Can machines truly become conscious?” or “Will the machines take over?”
-A conversation that is off-topic in this way can’t usually be recovered.
+We took the word “intelligence,” which people have struggled for centuries to define, and incorporated it into a term intended to represent a scientific discipline.
+The result is a label which is also indefinable.
+And the debate about what AI actually means routinely derails important discussions.
+Conversations about whether machine learning can solve a particular challenge are instantly marginalized by interjections along the lines of “Can machines truly become conscious?” or “Will the machines take over?”

-It is worth highlighting that there are, in fact, many crucially important philosophical and ethical issues emerging from the fields of data science (personal data, the right to privacy) and automation (issues around self-serving cars, impact on employment) which need urgent consideration.
-The argument is not that discussions such as these are irrelevant, it is that discussions, arising or ongoing within the context of a specific field, require some degree of focus in order to have any value or achieve any outcome.
-Since AI is not a specific field, any conversations around this term are, quite reasonably, wide open to interjections from anyone based on their views of what AI represents for them personally.
-The term has thus become a hotbed for fostering confusion and misunderstanding and is routinely a flashpoint for disagreement between different disciplines and interests.
+It is worth highlighting the fact that crucially important philosophical and ethical issues are emerging from the fields of data science (personal data, the right to privacy) and automation (issues around self-serving cars, impact on employment).
+These need urgent consideration.
+The argument is not that discussions about the nature of artificial intelligence is irrelevant, it is that these discussions require some degree of focus in order to have any value.
+Since AI is not a specific field, conversations around this term are open to interjections from anyone.
+The term has thus become a hotbed for fostering confusion and misunderstanding and is a flashpoint for disagreement between different disciplines and interests.

-The counter argument
+The counterargument

 “Once a new technology rolls over you, if you’re not part of the steamroller, you’re part of the road.” — Stewart Brand

-Of course, there is the argument that AI is the “genie out of the bottle.”
-It’s effectively now an unstoppable force with huge economic impetus driving it; which means that it will impact us regardless of our choice of terminology.
-All of this is undoubtedly true, and none of this invalidates the arguments above.
-However, if “AI” development forges ahead without acknowledging or engaging with some of the concerns raised above, it may have troubling social consequences adversely impacting further progress.
-Some of these consequences might include:
+Of course, it could be argued that AI is already an unstoppable force with huge economic impetus, one that will impact us regardless of our choice of terminology.
+That may be true, but forging ahead without acknowledging some of the concerns raised above may adversely impact further progress.

 - Academic research funding is often more vulnerable to political concerns than businesses are.
-A reduction in public academic funding, e.g. ML or automation research, due to an AI backlash, simply means an even greater proportion of the continuing scientific development will be increasingly focused within a smaller number of powerful profit-driven corporations.
+A reduction in public research funding due to an AI backlash means that an even greater proportion of the continuing scientific development will be focused within a smaller number of powerful, profit-driven corporations.

-- Whilst it might serve the interests of powerful corporations, to brand themselves as AI, since they can likely weather any such backlash, similar market positioning (should the public come to see AI as negative) may adversely impact small to medium size companies to a relatively greater extent.
+- While it might serve the interests of powerful corporations to brand themselves as “AI” companies, and they can likely weather any backlash, similar market positioning may adversely impact smaller companies if public sentiment sours.

-- On a slightly different note, the guaranteed survival of AI in the industry by economic forces, despite an AI backlash by the general public, may polarize industry versus individual perspectives alongside increasing wealth inequality.
-The possibility of such a scenario arising for AI only strengthens the case for improving public understanding.
-Attempts to build that understanding will be obfuscated if, as a matter of routine, the many underlying technologies are uninformatively merged within a single denigrated term.
+- The guaranteed survival of commercial AI, due to powerful economic forces, may further polarize the interests of industry versus the individual while increasing wealth disparity.
+The possibility of such a scenario only strengthens the case for improving public understanding of the various technologies that are currently grouped under the AI umbrella.

-AI clearly is now the genie out of the bottle.
-This expression is here to stay.
+AI-related technologies are clearly here to stay.
+And the expression itself is not going anywhere.
 When it’s the right expression to use, let’s use it.
 When it’s not, and given that we have a wealth of well-defined, commonly accepted, accurate, and meaningful terminology at our fingertips, let’s communicate with our audiences as effectively as we possibly can.

 This story originally appeared on Medium.
 Copyright 2018.